Believe (Kalafina song): Background and release

-In 2013, Kalafina had released their fourth studio album entitled Consolation in March.
-The album was fully produced, composed and written by Japanese music composer and producer Yuki Kajiura who also formed the band in order to promote music within the anime and television scene in Japan.
+In March 2013, Kalafina had released their fourth studio album Consolation.
+It was fully produced, composed and written by Japanese music composer and producer Yuki Kajiura who also formed the band in order to promote music within the anime and television scene in Japan.
 The album had charted at number three on the Oricon Albums Chart, making it the group's highest equal charting album to date on Oricon which is second to their previous studio album After Eden (2011).
 The album lasted fifteen weeks on the chart, making it their longest charting album since their debut effort.
 Since the 2013 release, the group have promoted several singles for several anime series and television series in Japan.
 The group released two sequel albums; a red version and blue version off The Best, charting at number four and three respectively.
 To promote this, they released three singles that were in support of anime series and managed to chart moderately in Japan.

 "Believe" is the group's first single from their upcoming fifth studio album.
 The song was written by Kajiura along with composing and producing the single which she has done for the group since their debut.
-The song was used in promotion for the Japanese anime visual novel Fate/stay nightand was used as the ending credits for the Unlimited Blade Works series that aired in Japan and North America in late 2014.
+The song was used in promotion for the Japanese anime visual novel Fate/stay night and was used as the ending credits for the Unlimited Blade Works series that aired in Japan and North America in late 2014.
 "Believe" was released in four formats; a stand-alone CD single, a CD+DVD edition, a CD+Blu-ray released and an anime-packaging CD+DVD edition.

 Composition

-"Believe" was written by Kajiura along with composing and producing the single which she has done for the group since their debut and has a time duration of four minutes and fifty-one seconds.
-Member Wakana Ōtaki commented on the song; "The music and the sound is very dashing [...] and is leisurely very melodious and bright."
+"Believe" was written by Kajiura along with composing and producing the single which she has done for the group since their debut.
+"Believe" is 4 minutes and 51 seconds.
+Member Wakana Ōtaki had commented that the song; "The music and the sound is very dashing [...] and is leisurely very melodious and bright."
 She stated that based on her opinion, "Believe" and the other tracks on the physical edition are inspired by ballad and soft rock music.

 Lyrically the song is about believing in one and another, both romantically and friendship-wise and is based on the themes off trust and hope.
-Although commenting that the lyrics were straightforward, band member Keiko Kubota said "I want people to feel and believe [...]"
-Then third member Hikaru Masai said that the song demonstrates the difference between reality and virtual saying that "Believe" separates the observation of dreams and reality.
+Although commenting that the lyrics were straightforward, band member Keiko Kubota said "I want people to feel and believe [...]".
+While Hikaru Masai said that the song demonstrates the difference between reality and saying that it separated the observation of dreams and reality.